2026 British Rally Championship

-The British Rally Championship is a rallying series run over the course of a year, that comprises six tarmac and gravel surface events.
+The British Rally Championship, Called Probite British Rally Championship due to sponsorships reasons, is a rallying series run over the course of a year, that comprises six tarmac and gravel surface events.
 2026 will be the 68th season of the series.
 The championship will have three events in Wales, two in Scotland and a single visit to Carlisle in England.

 2026 calendar

 For season 2026 there will be six events, three on gravel and three on closed road tarmac surfaces.